 There are two ways how you can turn your art into high-quality posters:

 - Digitize your artwork with the help of professional photography or scanning

 - Use Adobe Illustrator or another program to create posters in a printable format

 Some ideas on how to sell wall art:

-- Sell digital copies on Sellfy leaving the printing side to the customer.
+- Sell digital copies on Sellfy leaving the printing side to the customer

-- Use one of many print-on-demand websites that will print and ship the posters for you.
+- Use one of many print-on-demand websites that will print and ship the posters for you

-- Offer your art to your social media followers or set up an online shop on Facebook.
+- Offer your art to your social media followers or set up an online shop on Facebook

-- Set up a shop on Etsy – one of the biggest international platforms for selling art and handicrafts.
+- Set up a shop on Etsy, one of the biggest international platforms for selling art and handicrafts

-- Sell photos from your portfolio website.
+- Sell photos from your portfolio website

-6. Selling other merchandise with your art
+6. Selling other types of merch with your art

 Some merchandise you can sell with your art on it: